How Do You Make Modeling Clay Hard

 Q: How long does it take for modeling clay to harden?
 A: The time it takes for modeling clay to harden depends on the type of clay, the size and thickness of the sculpture, and the environmental conditions.
 Air drying can take anywhere from 24 hours to several days, while baking typically takes 15-30 minutes.

 Q: What is the best way to prevent cracking when hardening modeling clay?
-A: To prevent cracking, ensure that the clay is properly conditioned, dry it slowly and evenly, and avoid rapid temperature changes.
+A: To prevent cracking, check that the clay is properly conditioned, dry it slowly and evenly, and avoid rapid temperature changes.
 You can also reinforce the clay with wire or mesh for added support.

 Q: Is it safe to bake modeling clay in the same oven I use for food?
 A: It is generally not recommended to bake polymer clay in the same oven you use for food.
 Use a dedicated oven or toaster oven for baking polymer clay to avoid any potential contamination.